CenterForSpatialResearch/gis_tutorials/06_Downloading_And_Converting_Topographic_Data_From_The_Web.md

 The Cornell University Geospatial Information Repository (CUGIR) has a wealth of information on New York State including topographic information.
 This tutorial will walk you through finding and downloading this information.

-In your web browser, navigate to the CUGIR website: [cugir.mannlib.cornel.edu](cugir.mannlib.cornel.edu)
+In your web browser, navigate to the [CUGIR website](http://cugir.mannlib.cornell.edu/index.jsp)

 ![t6-12.png](https://github.com/jai2125/gis_tutorials/blob/master/Images/Tutorial_06/t6-12.png)